IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 .. _privateurl:

-Private URL to Review Unpublished Dataset
+Preview URL to Review Unpublished Dataset
 =========================================

-Creating a Private URL for your dataset allows you to share your dataset (for viewing and downloading of files) before it is published to a wide group of individuals who may not have a user account on the Dataverse installation.
-Anyone you send the Private URL to will not have to log into the Dataverse installation to view the dataset.
+Creating a Preview URL for your dataset allows you to share your dataset (for viewing and downloading of files) before it is published to a wide group of individuals who may not have a user account on the Dataverse installation.
+Anyone you send the Preview URL to will not have to log into the Dataverse installation to view the dataset.

-**Note:** To create a Private URL, you must have the *ManageDatasetPermissions* permission for your dataset, usually given by the :ref:`roles <permissions>` *Curator* or *Administrator*.
+**Note:** To create a Preview URL, you must have the *ManageDatasetPermissions* permission for your dataset, usually given by the :ref:`roles <permissions>` *Curator* or *Administrator*.

 #.
 Go to your unpublished dataset
 #.
 Select the “Edit” button
 #.
-Select “Private URL” in the dropdown menu
+Select “Preview URL” in the dropdown menu
 #.
-In the pop-up select “Create Private URL” or "Create URL for Anonymized Access".
+In the pop-up select “Create General Preview URL” or "Create URL for Anonymized Access".
 The latter supports anonymous review by removing author names and other potentially identifying information from citations, version history tables, and some metadata fields (as configured by the administrator).
 #.
-Copy the Private URL which has been created for this dataset and it can now be shared with anyone you wish to have access to view or download files in your unpublished dataset.
+Copy the Preview URL which has been created for this dataset and it can now be shared with anyone you wish to have access to view or download files in your unpublished dataset.

-To disable a Private URL and to revoke access, follow the same steps as above until step #3 when you return to the popup, click the “Disable Private URL” button.
+To disable a Preview URL and to revoke access, follow the same steps as above until step #3 when you return to the popup, click the “Disable Preview URL” button.
-Note that only one PrivateURL (normal or with anonymized access) can be configured per dataset at a time.
+Note that only one Preview URL (normal or with anonymized access) can be configured per dataset at a time.

 Embargoes
 =========